 In June 2006, the University of Nevada at Reno changed its free-speech policy after student activists, aided by the ACLU of Nevada and FIRE, challenged the policy.
 FIRE has helped students challenge similar policies at other schools, including Shippensburg University in Pennsylvania, Citrus Community College in California, and Texas Tech.

-Successes in court against campus zones
+Students have had successes in court against campus zones

 Students have succeeded in the courts as well, even though the general public does not necessarily have the same rights students enjoy on their campuses.